ibm-cloud-docs/cloud-logs/limits.md

 - If a user sends data too fast, ingestion is throttled.
 - If user uses all of the allowed daily ingestion limit, data that is received after that point is blocked and the data is dropped.

-For example, data is ingested by {{site.data.keyword.logs_full_notm}} as it is received.
-When the rate of data ingestion reaches 3 MiB per second, data is ingested at a slower rate.
-Data is dropped when data reaches 0.25 TB per day.
-Warnings are sent to the configured email address when the rate reaches the limit.
-Users also receive an email when data is dropped.

 Data in OpenSearch is calculated based on index size after compression.
 {: note}